Multiclassing &

 Blind Warrior

-Your unarmed strikes deal bludgeoning damage equal to 1d6 + your Strength modifier on hit.
-If you have two free hands and use your action to make only unarmed strikes you can make a single unarmed strike as a bonus action on that turn.
+On hit, your unarmed strikes deal damage equal to 1d6 + your Strength modifier.
+When you have both hands free, you can make a single unarmed strike, Shove, or Grapple as a bonus action on each of your turns.

 Classical Swordplay

-While wielding a finesse weapon and no other weapons, you gain a +2 bonus to your attack rolls and a +1 to your Armor Class so long as you are not using heavy armor or a shield.
+While wielding a single finesse weapon, no shield, and not wearing heavy armor, you gain a +2 bonus to attack rolls with that weapon and a +1 bonus to your Armor Class.

 Defensive Fighting

-So long as you are either wearing armor or wielding a shield, you gain a +1 bonus to your Armor Class.
+When you are wearing medium armor, heavy armor, or a shield you gain a +1 bonus to your Armor Class.

 Druidic Warrior